Hebden Bridge Signal Box

 Community rallies round to save heritage signal box

 Under the proposals, Calder Valley Community Land Trust will oversee the restoration of the interior of the box.
+Upstairs will become a heritage centre, celebrating the importance of the history of railways in the Calder Valley and explaining how railway signalling operates to keep train passengers safe.
 Among other things, a computer simulation will be installed, allowing visitors the virtual experience of using the existing signal levers to ‘take’ a ‘train’ through the Hebden Bridge section of track.
+A newly established Hebden Bridge Signal Box Heritage Group has been established to work with the CLT on the heritage centre plans.

 An interesting short video of Hebden Bridge signal box, when it was in operation, has been produced by the Signalling Record Society and is available for viewing here.